Scriptum Super Sententiis II

 It is in this manner that created things are treated of in this Second Book.
 Hence we can understand its subject matter from the preceding words, from which we can draw forth three things: the principle of things, the act of this principle, and the effect of the act.

 Ex parte principii duo tanguntur, scilicet spiritus et manus: spiritus bonitatis vel voluntatis suae; sed manus potestatis.
 De hoc spiritu dicitur in Psalm.
 103, 30: emitte Spiritum tuum et creabuntur.
 Quia secundum Dionysium, 4 De divin. nomin., sicut sol radios suos emittit ad corporum illuminationem, ita divina bonitas radios suos, id est participationes sui, diffundit ad rerum creationem.
 Et ideo Augustinus, 1 De doct.
 Christ., cap 32, dicit quod, inquantum bonus est, sumus.
-Istum spiritum negaverunt qui posuerunt Deum produxisse res ex necessitate naturae, et non ex liberalitate voluntatis; contra quos dicit Dionysius, 4 De div. nom., quod divinus amor non permisit eum sine germine esse.
+Istum spiritum negaverunt qui posuerunt Deum produxisse res ex necessitate naturae, et non ex liberalitate voluntatis; contra quos dicit Dionysius, De div. nom., cap.
+4, quod divinus amor non permisit eum sine germine esse.

 In regard to the principle, two things are touched on, namely, the spirit and the hand.
 The spirit belongs to its goodness or will, the hand to its power.
 Concerning this spirit it is said: send forth thy Spirit, and they shall be created (Ps 104 [103]:30).
 For, according to Dionysius, just as the sun sends forth its rays to illuminate bodies, so also the divine goodness diffuses its rays, that is, participations in itself, in order to create things.
 Thus, Augustine says that inasmuch as he is good, we exist.
 Those who have held that God produced things from a necessity of nature and not from liberality, have denied this spirit.
 Against them Dionysius says that divine love has not allowed him to be without fruit.